OkeyProxy/Blockaway/README.md

 Check Browser Settings: Review browser settings to restrict access to sensitive permissions and ensure privacy.

-Consider Premium Proxy: For enhanced security and privacy, consider using a reputable premium proxy service like OkeyProxy.
+Consider Premium Proxy: For enhanced security and privacy, consider using a reputable premium proxy service like MoMoProxy.

 <h3>Using BlockAway Proxy</h3>